lanl/stress-make/README.md

 Usage
 -----

-Simple replace `make` with `stress-make` when building code.
+Simply replace `make` with `stress-make` when building code.
 Stress Make will always enable unbounded concurrency (the equivalent of `-j` with no argument) but will serialize actual execution so there's no risk of bogging down your machine with hundreds of processes fighting for the CPU.
 Optionally, you can specify `--order=random` to randomize the order in which processes execute.
 (There's also `--order=fifo`, but that's the default for `make` so it's not particularly interesting from a stress-testing perspective.)

 When the build is complete, Stress Make outputs some information about the build.
 For example, it outputs the following when building itself: